qwshen/spark-etl-framework/docs/kafka-stream-writer.md

 - The test.waittimeMS is for testing purpose which specify how long the streaming run will be last.
 - The view property specifies which view is to be written to Kafaka.

-The definition of the KafkaWriter:
+The definition of the KafkaStreamWriter:

 - In YAML format
 ```yaml